 Accuracy and precision are the aims.
 And if you don’t have someone with a strategic head on their shoulders, it’s bad news.

 There’s no point eyeballing figures and making pie in the sky predictions about spending needs.
 You have to hit the nail on the head more often than you miss.
-Everything from cash flow and revenues to expenses will be encompassed by a budget put together by a CMA.
+Everything from cash flow management and revenues to expenses will be encompassed by a budget put together by a CMA.
 This will serve as the framework for how you steer your operations for the next year or more.

 Stewarding strategic decisions